 East Bay Regional Parks

-In 1934, in the middle of the great depression, voters had the foresight to approve funding to create the East Bay Regional Park District.
-Today, the park district has grown to include dozens of properties in Alameda and Contra Costa Counties, encompassing ridgelines, lakes, shoreline, connector trails and historic sites.
+The East Bay Regional Park District has grown to include dozens of properties in Alameda and Contra Costa Counties, encompassing ridgelines, lakes, shoreline, connector trails and historic sites.
 Tilden Park, at our doorstep, is the closest.
-You'll find hiking, biking, swimming, boating, nature programs, music and much more.
+You'll find hiking, biking, swimming, boating, nature programs, music, and much more.

 Golden Gate National Recreation Area